ar-to/user-app-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+**Known Issues**
+- jest snapshot test in the users list component throws a warning about a missing key in the props but after research and testing, a solution could not be found.
+Turned of this test until it can be solved.
+Updating the snapshot also throws weird syntax errors that do not show during development so this is also unclear.

 ## Available Scripts

 In the project directory, you can run: